On the homestead, there is food everywhere. Chicken coops, goat barns, rabbit pens, compost piles, in the gardens and in the home.

 - Adopting the cat and taking it home

 - Placing it in an enclosed, sheltered area for approximately a week.
-This would be a cage or kennel large enough for the cat to have it’s food and water dishes AND a litter box in a separate area.
+This would be a cage or kennel large enough for the cat to have its food and water dishes AND a litter box in a separate area.

-- Spending time with the cat, while it’s getting to know it’s new surroundings.
+- Spending time with the cat, while it’s getting to know its new surroundings.
 They need to get to know you and hear your voice.
 Over time, they will learn to trust you.

 - Allowing it to go free after a week or so, and expecting it to hunt.
-Many cats will do this by nature, and females are often more well known for this than males are.
+Many cats will do this by nature, and females are often more well-known for this than males are.

 - The cat will then hunt, keeping the mice and other rodent population down.

 Does this work?
 In many cases, yes.
 Keep in mind, some cats will offer you the “present” of a kill, or you may not see signs of them hunting at all.
-If your mice problem seems to diminish, your barn cat is doing it’s job.
+If your mice problem seems to diminish, your barn cat is doing its job.

 Let’s talk about some different breeds of barn cat.

-Some have better reputations of being “mousers”, including the Shorthairs, Bengals, and Abyssian.
+Some have better reputations for being “mousers”, including the Shorthairs, Bengals, and Abyssian.
 However, breed alone doesn’t seem to determine whether or not the cat will hunt mice.

 According to Sciencing, the difference between instinctual and learned behaviors is easily explained, but not as easily identified in nature.
-They say,
+They say:

 “The difference between an innate behavior and a learned one is that innate behaviors are those an animal will engage in from birth without any intervention.
 Learned behavior is something an animal discovers through trial, error and observation.”